 - Guide books are great, but an interpretive guide is like a walking encyclopedia!
 Have a question?
 They’ll be able to field your questions along the way.

 - You will see things you likely would have missed along the way, or at least see them differently.
 Even locals and experienced hikers will gain far more from a guided hike than they would hiking on their own.

 - Many guided hikes include a delicious packed lunch (or join Joel and Nadine for Fondue with a View and you’re really in for a treat!)
-Food always tastes better when you’re hiking; even better when you don’t need to prepare it yourself!
+Food always tastes better when you’re hiking, and it's even tastier when you don’t need to prepare it yourself.

 - An educational hike will turn you into a steward for the environment.
 The more you learn about the world around you, the more you’ll want to protect it.
-What a great way to give back to Banff National Park!
+It's a great way to discover ways that you can give back to Banff National Park.

 - Some guided hikes allow you to tackle a day or multi-day hike you may not otherwise do on your own or even with a partner.
 Certified guides bring the know-how to help you navigate while also learning about your surroundings.